ServiceMatters™ Roundtable Series

 Your employees will learn how to take ownership of a customer’s problem, making a personal commitment to help find a resolution.
 When your employees know how to act and operate as if they themselves owned the business, they will be more invested in resolving problems and pleasing customers.

 In this course, our six experts will teach your team how to establish a strong connection with a customer that isn’t necessarily business-related.
 When your employees keep notes on customers, or are aware of common interests, a stronger customer-employee relationship will be created.

 Everyone has bad days.
 The service experts talk about strategies your employees can use to combat negative emotions.
 After all, it’s not the customer’s concern if you’re having a bad day.
 Being positive can improve customer interactions and, of course, customer retention.

 Course 7: Handling Varied Customer Styles

 During this course, your team will learn how to tailor their customer service delivery to an individual customer’s communication style.
-We will teach your employees techniques like mirroring—attempting to match the customer’s in rate of speech, volume, emotion and use of humor—to make the customer more comfortable.
+We’ll teach your employees techniques like mirroring—attempting to match their customer’s rate of speech, volume, emotion and use of humor—to make the customer more comfortable.

 Course 8: Is the Customer Always Right?

 “No” is one of the most dangerous words in customer service.
 It’s not in anyone’s best interest to tell a customer they are wrong.
 Your employees will learn how to focus on solving the customer’s problem or complaint instead of dwelling on who is—or isn’t—right.

 Course 9: Demonstrating You Care